Math-Jacobs/bfm/README.md

 ## Installation

-The simplest way to use the Python code is to [run the notebook on Google Colab](XXX).
+The simplest way to use the Python code is to [run this notebook on Google Colab](https://colab.research.google.com/drive/1Uml2n4MIVDZnviEHEMFrJIdMwYDOPHax?usp=sharing).

 The notebook is also available here as `example.ipynb`.